 Now that you can confidently answer, “What is SilverSneakers?,” it’s time to find out if you’re eligible to enroll.
-If you’re not sure whether your Medicare Advantage or Medigap plan includes this benefit, talk with a Medicare expert to find out.
+If you’re not sure whether your Medicare Advantage or Medigap plan includes this benefit, talk with a Medicare advisor to find out.
 They can also help you decide if it’s time to enroll in a new plan, when you can do so and what plan may be best for you.

 12 Cited Research Articles

 - Johnson, E. (2021, December 13).
 Personal communication.